MTiergarten/redi-webdev-project/README.md

 - Save user preferences to create a new plan, based on a rotation of liked and saved recipes
 - Allow user to customize plan (maybe similar to https://coolors.co/)
 - Import plans/recipes from dietitians
+- Suggestions: a recipe you might like for the weekend

 ## Product Concept: Jobs to be Done